Pacific F2000

 Hoosier Racing Tires presents the Pacific F2000 Championship is an American open-wheel racing series designed for the entry-level and veteran-level drivers.
 The Pacific F2000 Racing Series offers 12 racing opportunities over six weekends at leading West Coast venues such as WeatherTech Raceway Laguna Seca, Sonoma Raceway, Buttonwillow Raceway Park and Thunderhill Raceway Park.

-The Pacific F2000 Racing series is designed to be the next step up for F1600 drivers with the introduction of wings, increased power, and larger racing tires.
-The suspension geometry of a modern F2000 car is as sophisticated as those in many more well known races and offers great training for drivers, engineers and mechanics.
-Because formula and not spec cars are used there are numerous chassis designs, multiple motors allowed, and as a result there is also great opportunity to test new designs..
-At the same time, there are enough restrictions to keep costs in check.
-F2000 originated in England in 1974 and has helped spawn the careers of many of the sport’s top names.
+The Pacific F2000 Racing series is a step up from F1600, with the introduction of wings, increased power, and larger racing tires.
+The suspension geometry of a modern F2000 car is as sophisticated as those in many more well known races and offers training for drivers, engineers and mechanics.
+Because formula and not spec cars are used there are numerous chassis designs and multiple motors allowed, which provides an opportunity to test new designs.
+At the same time, there are restrictions to keep costs in check.
+F2000 originated in England in 1974 and has been part of the careers of many of the sport’s top names.
 In North America, its alumni include Sam Hornish Jr., Buddy Rice, Paul Tracy, Jimmy Vasser, and Dan Wheldon.
 Graduates of PacificF2000 Racing since its inception in 2004 include J.R.
 Hildebrand, who won the 2009 Firestone Indy Lights Championship and drove the No. 4 National Guard car in the IZOD IndyCar Series; two-time IMSA prototype champion (2014 & 2016) Dane Cameron; Jason Bowles, who won the 2011 NASCAR Toyota All-Star Showdown at Irwindale Speedway; and Thomas Merrill, 2022 Trans-Am TA2 Champion.